Vidvox/vvedu/pages/teaching/teaching_module_2.md

 2. Step 2
 - Note 2

-## Lesson 3:
+## Lesson 3: Cinéma Pur

 [Handout: Cinéma Pur](/handout_module_2.html)

 From the 1930s to the 1950s, montage sequences often combined numerous short shots with special optical effects (fades, dissolves, split screens, double and triple exposures) dance and music.

 The [Cinéma Pur](https://en.wikipedia.org/wiki/Cin%C3%A9ma_pur) movement was to create a cinema that focused on the pure elements of film like motion, light, visual composition, and rhythm.
-It was begun by European filmmakers [René Clair](https://en.wikipedia.org/wiki/Ren%C3%A9_Clair), [Fernand Léger](https://en.wikipedia.org/wiki/Fernand_L%C3%A9ger), [Hans Richter](https://en.wikipedia.org/wiki/Hans_Richter_(artist), [Viking Eggeling](https://en.wikipedia.org/wiki/Viking_Eggeling), [Walter Ruttmann](https://en.wikipedia.org/wiki/Walter_Ruttmann), [Man Ray](https://en.wikipedia.org/wiki/Man_Ray) and [Marcel Duchamp](https://en.wikipedia.org/wiki/Marcel_Duchamp).
+It was begun by European filmmakers [René Clair](https://en.wikipedia.org/wiki/Ren%C3%A9_Clair), [Fernand Léger](https://en.wikipedia.org/wiki/Fernand_L%C3%A9ger), [Hans Richter](https://en.wikipedia.org/wiki/Hans_Richter_(artist)), [Viking Eggeling](https://en.wikipedia.org/wiki/Viking_Eggeling), [Walter Ruttmann](https://en.wikipedia.org/wiki/Walter_Ruttmann), [Man Ray](https://en.wikipedia.org/wiki/Man_Ray) and [Marcel Duchamp](https://en.wikipedia.org/wiki/Marcel_Duchamp).
 Often these abstract art films showed patterns in motion, creating visually pleasing or intriguing compositions that reflected cinema’s essential power.
 Films like Man With A Movie Camera, Ballet Mécanique, Symphony Diagonale, and Berlin: Symphony of a Great City are quintessential examples of Cinéma Pur.

 For this exercise, you will experiment with the layering of indexical material to create new visual associations and meanings using a select range of optical effects.
 Experiment superimposing contrasting imagery — abstract and realistic, light and dark, graphic and photographic, fast and slow, human and machine.
 Be prepared to discuss the emergence of this third image with a statement of intent.